Saturday, July 19, 2008

-Rocco e i suoi fratelli; Drama, Italy/ France, 1960; D: Luchino Visconti, S: Alain Delon, Renato Salvatori, Annie Girardot, Katina Paxinou, Spiros Focas, Max Cartier, Suzy Delair, Claudia Cardinale
+Rocco e i suoi fratelli; drama, Italy / France, 1960; D: Luchino Visconti, S: Alain Delon, Renato Salvatori, Annie Girardot, Katina Paxinou, Spiros Focas, Max Cartier, Suzy Delair, Claudia Cardinale

-The old Rosaria arrives from an primitive village in Sicily to the fancy city of Milan with their adult children Rocco, Simone, Chiro and Luca to go live in the apartment of their brother Vincenzo.
-But since they didn't announce their visit, the family of Vincenzo's fiance Ginetta throws them all out on the street.
-The find an apartment, earn money by cleaning snow or finding occasional jobs.
+The old Rosaria arrives from a primitive village in Sicily to the fancy city of Milan with their adult children Rocco, Simone, Chiro and Luca to live in the apartment of their brother Vincenzo.
+But since they didn't announce their visit, the family of Vincenzo's fiancée Ginetta throws them all out on the street.
+They find an apartment, earn money by cleaning snow or other occasional jobs.
 Simone finds a job as a boxer and starts a relationship with prostitute Nadia, but she leaves him for Rocco, who joined the army.
 In an act of rage, Simone rapes Nadia in front of him.
 Figuring how much she means to him, Rocco persuades Nadia to go back to Simone.
 When the family decides to loan Simone money in order to repay his debts, but just so that he can leave the town, he stabs Nadia to death.
 He is later dies himself.

 Grade:+++